 Blue Path

-Blue Path members are listed on a website which is managed by the Northwest ADA Center Regional DBTAC at the University of Washington.
+Blue Path members are listed on a website which was started by the Northwest ADA Center Regional DBTAC at the University of Washington and is now administered jointly by Disability Action Center Northwest in Idaho and LILA in Oregon.
 The website can serve as a marketing tool for potential customers with disabilities.
 Persons with disabilities can then offer comments about the accessibility and disability friendliness experienced at member businesses.

 LILA also offers training opportunities and consultation for Blue Path member businesses.